sfiligoi/prp-htcondor-pool/bare_metal/submit_ubuntu/README.txt

 sudo ./condor_install.sh
 and you should be good to go.

+You will be asked to provide a pool password;
+choose something random, hard to guess.
+You will not need to insert it again.

 Note that port 9618 must allow incoming TCP traffic.

 Running in the Clouds or reverse-NAT setups: